Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 see \cref{fig:graph_weight_firezero}.

-As the following computations will show, for $r$ larger than this quantity $\rSmallCurv$, the ``curvature terms'' that take place in the time derivatives of energy and $L^2$ functionals (see expressions \vref{ddt_loc_en_stand_fr,ddt_loc_L2_stand_fr}) will be sufficiently small for the desired estimates to hold.
+As the following computations will show, for $r$ greater than this quantity $\rSmallCurv$, the ``curvature terms'' that take place in the time derivatives of energy and $L^2$ functionals (see expressions \vref{ddt_loc_en_stand_fr,ddt_loc_L2_stand_fr}) will be small enough for the desired estimates to hold.
 The subscript ``s-c'' thus refers to ``small curvature'' (or equivalently, ``large radius'').

-Thus, the function $T_\rho\psi_0$ defined above is: \begin{itemize} \item a translate of the function $\psi_0$ far from the origin (for $r$ larger than $\rSmallCurv$), \item the same translate multiplied by a factor proportional to the ``Lebesgue measure'' weight $r^{d-1}$ close to the origin (for $r$ smaller than $\rSmallCurv$), this factor being equal to $1$ at $r=\rSmallCurv$ to ensure the continuity of the function. \end{itemize}
+Thus, the function $T_{\bar{r}}\psi_0$ defined above is: \begin{itemize} \item a translate of the function $\psi_0$ far from the origin (for $r$ greater than $\rSmallCurv$), \item the same translate multiplied by a factor proportional to the ``Lebesgue measure'' weight $r^{d-1}$ close to the origin (for $r$ smaller than $\rSmallCurv$), this factor being equal to $1$ at $r=\rSmallCurv$ to ensure the continuity of the function. \end{itemize}

 One purpose of this definition is to control the last terms in the expressions \cref{ddt_loc_en_stand_fr,ddt_loc_L2_stand_fr} for the time derivatives of the energy and $L^2$ functionals.
-For every pair $(\rho,r)$ of nonnegative quantities with $\rho$ not smaller than $\rSmallCurv$,
+For all nonnegative quantities $\bar{r}$ and $r$ with $\bar{r}$ not smaller than $\rSmallCurv$,

 thus, in all three cases,